© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow called Cuckoo Hill is a scheduled monument protected by Historic England under reference 1005958.
 View the official record →

-Cuckoo Hill is a round barrow situated in Suffolk, England, designated as a scheduled ancient monument.
+Cuckoo Hill is a Bronze Age round barrow located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005958.

 Round barrow called Cuckoo Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005958.